iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 - _Name_: the name of the Extension.
 - _Version_: the version of the Extension in the format _x.x.x_.
 - _Main_: where to find the javascript file.
-- _ActivationEvents_: events that define when the iTwin.js application should load and run your Extension.
-Currently, we only support `onStartup`, which will execute the Extension as soon as it is loaded.
+- _ActivationEvents_: events that define when the iTwin.js application should execute your Extension.
+Currently, we only support `onStartup`, which will execute the Extension as soon as it is added to the application.

 Here is a minimal example:
 ```json